 The Road (14:30 min., Egypt)

 Alia El Masry is a young aristocratic lady who had an unstable life during her childhood.
 She did not grow up in a home with a specific religion which caused her a lot of confusion.
 At the age of 15, she started following the Sufi Tariqa which resulted in gaining back the harmony between her and her family.
 Tutored by Noha el Madawi.

 Mai (14 min., Egypt)

-Mai Mohsen is a young woman , loving life, earth, roses and trees.
+Mai Mohsen is a young woman who loves life, earth, roses, and trees.
 She is looking for happiness, even in the simplest of things.
 She is suffering from cancer that is spreading all over her body.
-But even in moments of pain and sickness she insists on looking for happiness.
+But even in moments of pain and sickness, she insists on looking for happiness.
 Tutored by Noha el Madawi.

 Fate (Kadar), wherever it takes us – a story of a sudden asylum.

 (7:30 min, Jordan)